HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 The unminified CSS audit shows that third-party assets have a much smaller impact, especially when compared with the first-party average of potentially saved bytes of CSS code that is 89% of total average potentially saved bytes.
 This data demonstrates that third-party CSS content is well minified and has a much lower impact than first-party CSS.

 Google fonts are the most-popular third party on mobile devices being used by 62.6% of all websites.
 The CSS they provide is not minified.
 The data shows the average page which has Google Fonts could save 13.3 KB from minifying it.
 This would seem like an opportunity for improvements.
-However, their CSS contains a number of similar font-face definitions that are repeated in case of many fonts, so HTTP-level compression will work really well and significantly reduce the file size even without minification.
+However, their CSS contains a number of very similar `font-face` definitions that are almost identically repeated in case of many fonts, so HTTP-level compression will work really well here and significantly reduce the file size even without minification.
 That makes the benefits of minifying very low, compared to the code readability for those wanting to see the CSS to potentially replicate locally.
 Other third-parties with more complicated and larger CSS, may benefit from minification considerably more.

 ### Compressing resources